What is workplace experience and why is it important?

 For example, fewer fixed desks and more collaboration spaces require less square footage.
 This can reduce real estate costs and create a better working environment for employees.
 A win-win.

-Empowering employees with the right tools can also help improve their workplace experience.
+Empowering employees with the right tools can also help improve the workplace experience for them.
 For example, a workplace platform helps employees reserve a spot in the office and book hot desks and meeting rooms.
 When employees spend less time figuring out logistics they have more time to focus on the work that matters.

 If you don’t have the budget or buy-in to shift to hot desking, creating a better way to manage incoming mail and let recipients know it’s arrived can be just as delightful.
 Ultimately, your employees want to see that you care about their well-being.
 Something as little as notifying them when a package arrives can go a long way.